Malachi Chapter Four

 Malachi 4:5

-'See, I will send you the prophet Elijah before that great and dreadful day of the Lord comes.'
+Look, I will send to you Eliyahu the prophet before the coming of the great and terrible Day of ADONAI.

 This prophecy ends the Old Testament and it is fulfilled in the beginning of the New Testament.
 The prophet Elijah was taken up to heaven in a whirlwind (see 2 Kings 2) and this verse speaks to the fact that God was going to send him back before the coming of the Lord.
 There have been those that do not understand this and they have concluded that the prophecy will be fulfilled in Revelation 11 as they identify Elijah as one of the two witnesses that we see there.
 The prophecy was fulfilled with John the Baptist as Jesus said that he was the Elijah that was to come.